Transient Tachypnea of the Newborn (TTN)

-Symptoms of transient tachypnea usually improve within 24 to 72 hours.
-A baby can be sent home from the hospital when the breathing is normal and he or she has been feeding well for at least 24 hours.
+Symptoms of transient tachypnea usually get better within 24–72 hours.
+A baby can go home when breathing is normal and he or she has been feeding well for at least 24 hours.

 Babies with TTN usually recover fully.
-But even after transient tachypnea goes away, watch for signs of breathing problems and call your doctor right away if you see any.
+Call your doctor right away if your baby:

 - has trouble breathing